No deal on Brexit trade 'very very likely', British PM Johnson says

-LONDON/BRUSSELS (Reuters) - Britain is likely to leave the European Union without a trade deal in just under three weeks’ time, British Prime Minister Boris Johnson and European Commission chief Ursula von der Leyen said on Friday.
+LONDON/BRUSSELS (Reuters) - Britain is likely to complete its journey out of the European Union in three weeks without a trade deal, British Prime Minister Boris Johnson and European Commission chief Ursula von der Leyen said on Friday.

 Britain quit the EU in January but remains an informal member until Dec.
 31 - the end of a transition period during which it has remained in the EU single market and customs union.

-Both sides say they want to agree arrangements to cover nearly $1 trillion in annual trade, but talks are at an impasse.
-European Commission chief von der Leyen told EU leaders that a no-deal was more likely than a deal, an official said.
+Both sides say they want to agree arrangements to cover nearly $1 trillion in annual trade but negotiations are at an impasse, with Britain standing to lose zero-tariff and zero-quota access to the huge European single market.

 “It’s looking very, very likely we’ll have to go for a solution that I think will be wonderful for the UK, we’ll be able to do exactly what we want from January 1, it will obviously be different from what we set out to achieve,” Johnson told reporters.

-“If there’s a big offer, a big change in what they’re saying then I must say that I’m yet to see it,” Johnson said.
+“If there’s a big offer, a big change in what they’re saying then I must say that I’m yet to see it,” said Johnson, the face of the “leave” campaign in Britain’s 2016 Brexit referendum.

+Von Der Leyen was quoted by an EU official as telling leaders of the bloc’s 27 member states attending a summit in Brussels on Friday that prospects for a deal had worsened.

+“The probability of a no deal is higher than of a deal,” the official said on condition of anonymity.

-Johnson and von der Leyen have given negotiators until Sunday evening to break the impasse at talks that are deadlocked over fishing rights and EU demands for Britain to face consequences if in the future it diverges from the bloc’s rules.
+Johnson and von der Leyen have given negotiators until Sunday evening to break the deadlock over fishing rights and EU demands for Britain to face consequences if in the future it diverges from the bloc’s rules.

-In the case of a “no deal” on trade, Britain would lose zero-tariff and zero-quota access to the European single market of 450 million consumers overnight.
+Johnson must decide whether the deal on offer is worth taking or the future freedom and domestic political benefits afforded by leaving without one outweigh the economic costs.

 NO DEAL?

-As European leaders lined up to warn of the failure of talks, investors started to price in the risk of a chaotic finale to the five-year Brexit crisis.
+As EU leaders lined up to warn of the failure of talks, investors started to price in the risk of a chaotic finale to the five-year Brexit crisis.

-Sterling tumbled, stocks fell and implied volatility surged.
-The pound fell 0.8% against the dollar to $1.3184 before recovering somewhat.
+British stocks fell, euro zone government bond yields fell and sterling fell about 1% against the dollar and euro.

-“The probability of a no deal is higher than of a deal,” an EU official who declined to be identified quoted Ursula von der Leyen, the president of the EU’s executive European Commission, as saying during an EU summit in Brussels.
+“Time is running out and we need to prepare for a hard Brexit,” he said, referring to an abrupt rupture in trade arrangements.

-A senior European official said EU leaders had rejected a proposal from Johnson for a Brexit call with German Chancellor Angela Merkel and French President Emmanuel Macron on Monday.
+EU leaders rejected a proposal from Johnson for a Brexit call with German Chancellor Angela Merkel and French President Emmanuel Macron on Monday, EU officials said.

-Some EU diplomats have cast Johnson’s rhetoric as theatrics intended to wrench out a deal and please his domestic Brexit supporters, and French President Emmanuel Macron said he still hoped a deal could be reached.
+Johnson is under pressure from Brexit supporters in Britain not to cave to any EU demands that they say could undermine his promises to regain Britain’s sovereignty.

+Macron also faces domestic pressure, with French fishermen urging him to ensure the EU defends their fishing rights.
-Macron is under pressure from French fishermen not to give ground over their fishing rights.
-He was asked by a reporter whether an EU proposal for a one-year contingency plan, under which EU fishermen would keep access to Britain’s fishing waters, was akin to “having your cake and eating it”.

-“I’m not asking to have my cake and eat it, no. All I want is a cake that’s worth its weight.
-Because I won’t give up my share of it either,” he said in Brussels.
+Asked by a reporter about an EU proposal for a one-year contingency plan, under which EU fishermen would keep access to Britain’s fishing waters, he said: “I’m not asking to have my cake and eat it, no. All I want is a cake that’s worth its weight.
+Because I won’t give up my share of it either.”

-The Bank of England took steps on Friday to keep banks lending through 2021 as Britain also tackles the COVID-19 pandemic and prepares for any market disruption from a big change in the United Kingdom’s trading relationship with the EU.
+The Bank of England said it had taken steps to keep banks lending through 2021 as Britain prepares for any market disruption from a big change in the trading relationship with the EU, while also dealing with the COVID-19 pandemic.

-Governor Andrew Bailey said the central bank had done all it could to mitigate risks of failing to secure a trade deal, and that it was ready to deal with any disruptions to financial markets.

-Additional reporting by Michael Holden, David Milliken, Andy Bruce and Paul Sandle; Writing by Guy Faulconbridge; editing by James Davey, Timothy Heritage and Philippa Fletcher
+Additional reporting by Michael Holden, David Milliken, Andy Bruce, Sujata Rao and Paul Sandle; Writing by Guy Faulconbridge; editing by James Davey, Timothy Heritage and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.